Petter Northug: Career after competitive skiing

 As late as 13 August 2020 he was doing occasional work as a celebrity at summer camp for teenage skiers.

 In August 2020 Uno-X said that their sponsorship deal with Northug would be canceled in the near future, due to [the company's view that] Northug "must concentrate about other things".

 In November 2020 he released a Christmas song, "Petters Jul".

 Personal life

 He has two brothers, Even and Tomas.
 Tomas Northug also skis professionally and won the Junior World Championships in sprint in 2010.
-Northug finished school in 2006, but during the summer of 2005 he changed schools from Steinkjer to Meråker and moved into a cabin next to the ski trails to optimize his training conditions.
+Northug finished school in 2006, but during the summer of 2005 he changed schools from Steinkjer Municipality to Meråker Municipality and moved into a cabin next to the ski trails to optimize his training conditions.

 Northug is an active poker player, and has openly supported the legalization of poker in Norway, which is currently illegal when prizes are involved under Norwegian gambling laws.
 He participated and cashed (on 653rd place) in the 2010 World Series of Poker main event which he played with skiing rival Marcus Hellner.

 Northug is featured in the music video "Rise Again" by Jack Taylor, featuring Mo of Norway.